BIC Segmentation Case Study Vision One

 The insights provided BIC with a clear framework for action, enabling the brand to support customers more meaningfully across home, education and workplace environments.

-Recommendations focused on helping people overcome psychological barriers created by COVID 19, reinforcing creativity, focus and emotional wellbeing.
+Recommendations focused on helping people overcome psychological barriers created by COVID-19, reinforcing creativity, focus and emotional well-being.
 The research informed how BIC could align product communication, innovation and CSR initiatives with real human needs, ensuring relevance across markets while remaining true to its mission of accessible, purposeful design.

-Qualitative Research Agency
+FMCG Research Agency

 Kendra Furey, Head of Brands (Vision One)